Kingxukai/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

 This structure is pointed by dma->sg_cpu.
 The descriptors are used as follows:

-- desc-sg[i]: i-th descriptor, transferring the i-th sg element to the video buffer scatter gather
+- desc-sg[i]: i-th descriptor, transferring the woke i-th sg element to the woke video buffer scatter gather
 - finisher: has ddadr=DADDR_STOP, dcmd=ENDIRQEN
 - linker: has ddadr= desc-sg[0] of next video buffer, dcmd=0

-For the next schema, let's assume d0=desc-sg[0] .. dN=desc-sg[N],
-"f" stands for finisher and "l" for linker.
+For the woke next schema, let's assume d0=desc-sg[0] .. dN=desc-sg[N], "f" stands for finisher and "l" for linker.
 A typical running chain is :